31 Of The Best Answers To The Question: What Is The Point Of Life?

 1. To be happy.

-Many people, including the Dalai Lama, argue that the ultimate purpose of life is to be happy.
+Many people, including the Dalai Lama, argue that the ultimate point of life is to be happy.

 From our very core, we crave contentment.
 Because we are not exclusively material beings, we cannot look for happiness only externally.